Things I am Learning from my Author Mom

 Ritchie was fourteen years old when she first met her great aunt Hallie and fully expected her to be a frumpy old lady.
 She was wrong.
 Thirty years later an old tattered box bound together with frayed twine containing treasures and keepsakes, would lead Ritchie on a twenty-five year journey, often accompanied by her mother-in-law.
 They would visit six states and journey nearly fifteen thousand miles.

-Earlier this month, we celebrated the release of Mom’s Book with a few table decorations and her first book signing.
+When her first book was published, we celebrated the release of Mom’s Book with a few table decorations and her first book signing.
 It’s been an amazing process as we watched Mom follow this dream and get the book published.

 Have you read this book yet?
-If not, what are you waiting for!
+If not, what are you waiting for?
 Order today on Amazon.com!

 Sharon, as you know, I loved every page of this book.
 Your mom is such a perceptive person.
 Her writing brings out every kind of emotion from joy to tears.
 I feel so blessed to be related and to get to know more about Ritchie, Mom H (Hazel to me) and Aunt Hallie.
 So far I have given two copies to friends as gifts.
 I can think of no better gift to give a friend than this book.